xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 -   A JSON object may have multiple validation errors, such as two fields that are not the correct data type.
 The `allErrors` flag configures the validation function to stop at the first error occurrence.
 -   The `nullable` flag lets you use the `nullable` keyword’s syntactic sugar in your JSON schemas.

-These options and more are well documented on the Ajv site at <https://ajv.js.org/options>. html.
+These options and more are well documented on the [Ajv site](https://ajv.js.org/options.html).
 You can refer to them to find new options or to change the default ones.
 We will look at a couple of the most used configurations as a baseline in the [Configuring the default Ajv validator compiler](#configuring-the-default-ajv-validator-compiler) section.

 It is important to note that these options let the validation function manipulate the original request’s input.
 This implies that the raw body is processed and modified.